spencertipping/tau/doc/gamma-authoring.md

 ## Idioms
 Many γs are just passthrough UTF9 transforms.
 These examine just one input at a time and maintain no state.
 We should have a way to write these with no loops, just a single UTF9→UTF9 C++ lambda.
+Any stream-state markers are passed through verbatim from input to output.